Residential Handbook

 Room Selection and Accommodations

 The Office of Disability Services, Penn Wellness, and Residential Services work closely together to review requests and identify appropriate and available housing.
 For information on applying for a medical accommodation please click here.
-Students who require an emotional support assistance animals should follow this same process.
+Students who require an emotional support animals should follow this same process.

 Please note that residents who receive an accommodation for an emotional support assistance or who require a service animal will be presented with additional policies and procedures regarding the care and behavior of their animal.